 - Action (Allow or Deny)

 Azure sets the default settings in your network security groups and cannot be modified; you can override these default settings by changing the priority order of your rules.

-Transit Vnet Peering is also designed for highly available applications that can’t tolerate latency or packet loss but does allow routing hops.
+- Transit Vnet Peering is also designed for highly available applications that can’t tolerate latency or packet loss but do allow routing hops.
 It provides connectivity across any number of Azure regions with only one routing hop.

-Hybrid Vnet Peering is designed for hybrid cloud scenarios where an application spans both on-premises infrastructure as well as Azure resources.
+- Hybrid Vnet Peering is designed for hybrid cloud scenarios where an application spans both on-premises infrastructures as well as Azure resources.

 By caching their content at strategically placed physical nodes across the globe, Azure Content Delivery Network (CDN) offers developers a global solution for delivering high-bandwidth content rapidly.
 The Azure CDN can also accelerate dynamic content, which cannot be cached, by leveraging various network optimizations.
 Route optimization to bypass Border Gateway Protocol (BGP), for example.